Non-EEA students not currently resident in Ireland

 ACCA Ireland receives enquiries from non-EEA students who may wish to come to Ireland to study for their ACCA exams on a part-time basis.

 Since July 2019 a new immigration regime for non-EEA students wishing to study in Ireland has been published.
-The arrangements clarify the position with regard to the time allowed for trainee accountants to complete their qualifications, academic and professional progress, the rules regarding changing courses and work placements.
-Please note that training as an Accounting Technician in Ireland is not eligible under this scheme.
+The arrangements clarify the position regarding the time allowed for trainee accountants to complete their qualifications, academic and professional progress, the rules regarding changing courses and work placements.
+Please note that training as an Accounting Technician in Ireland is not permitted under this scheme.

 ACCA Ireland is unable to directly assist individual non-EEA students who wish to relocate to Ireland and students are advised to contact the Irish Naturalisation and Immigration Services website for details of immigration visas available and the guidelines to follow if they wish to study for their ACCA exams in Ireland.

-Log on to the Immigration online booking system pages to book an appointment to renew the Stamp 1A at least 6 weeks before the permission is due to expire.
-Please note that the Immigration department release appointment times on a daily basis.
+Please log on to the Immigration online booking system pages to book an appointment to renew the Stamp 1A online at least 6 weeks before the permission is due to expire.
+When renewing Stamp 1A online, students will need to ensure they upload the following documents: